 - A: Yes, you can always refuse to undergo medical treatment.
 However, an unreasonable refusal to accept medical treatment may mean the end of your workers’ comp benefits.
 Whether or not your refusal is reasonable depends on several factors, including how likely the treatment is to improve your condition and what risks are involved.
 If you feel that the treatment is doing more harm than good, discuss your concerns with your doctor before taking action.
 If your doctor isn’t responsive to your concerns, you may want to get a second opinion on whether the recommended treatment will improve your condition.

 Q: What is an independent medical exam (IME)?

-Q: What can be done if my doctor doesn't agree with the findings of the IME doctor?
+Q: What can I do if my treating doctor doesn't agree with the IME report?